UK prepares for holiday air bridges to Europe

 "Consumers need certainty and the industry needs clarity.
 So hopefully this will give a green light to people to be able to book with certainty and reassurance."

 While Greece has reopened its borders to a number of different countries, including Italy, Spain and the Netherlands, travelers from the UK are not currently permitted to enter the Mediterranean destination.
-As for Italy, travelers from the EU, along with the UK and the microstates and principalities of Andorra, Monaco, San Merino and the Vatican, have been allowed to enter the country without going into quarantine since June 3, in a decision its government has described as a "calculated risk."
+As for Italy, travelers from the EU, along with the UK and the microstates and principalities of Andorra, Monaco, San Marino and the Vatican, have been allowed to enter the country without going into quarantine since June 3, in a decision its government has described as a "calculated risk."

 Fear of booking